September 12, 2002

 I've got time on my mind.

-Maybe, it’s the speed with which this old earth completed its most recent circuit of the sun.
+Maybe, its the speed with which this old earth completed its most recent circuit of the sun.
 Can 365 days really have expired, since that moment madness ungloved its hideous hand?

-Or perhaps, it’s only the season of the year.
+Or perhaps, its only the season of the year.
 Here at the secluded Power Tools workshop, the once endless days of summer are relentlessly being overtaken by ever-lengthening nights.
 Soon the thoughts of me and the elves will inevitably turn to warm woolen clothes, hot soup, and evenings by a crackling fire.

 Or, just possibly, it's the time I've spent recently, giving an old Power Tool, the Alarm Clock, an overhaul. :)